nemerson7/SeatPlanner/README.md

 - Change of input file format: For this we only need to change ReservationHashMap to a different class that implements the Reservation interface

 - Concurrency: This would require changes to data structures used to be concurrent versions and added mutexes for file IO, printing to stdout, and modifying shared mutable state.
-This would require modification of implementation classes, but not interface classes.
+This would require modification of implementation classes, along with a way of handling requests concurrently.
 Also if the program is running as a server, this may require us to handle errors more gracefully.